-We invite you to join us for this weekly online series of interactive and constructive conversations.
+We invite you to join us for this online series of interactive and constructive conversations.

-We know you know: the COVID-19 pandemic is disrupting everything – our institutions, our economy, our way of life.
-Our new physically distant reality has presented us all with massive challenges and further threats to social cohesion.
+The COVID-19 pandemic has disrupted everything – our institutions, our economy, our way of life.
+Our new reality has presented us all with massive challenges and further threats to social cohesion.
 As in all crises, the cracks in our systems have been laid bare – in some ways, inequity has never been so clearly visible.

 These disruptions can either deepen these cracks or be catalysts for improving equity and empathy going forward.